 7. Data Transparency and Trust

 Giving customers control of their personal data and earning their trust and goodwill.

 Preventing unfair discrimination by auditing the quality of data and ensuring that the available data is representative of the whole population or phenomenon of study.

 Detecting confirmation biases and other biases in Artificial Intelligence Models through Interdisciplinary Algorithmic Auditing.

 10. Combating Deliberate Disinformation

-Combating deliberate disinformation such as Fake News and Misleading Memes by making sure our Technology verifies the Sources of News before amplifying it.
+Combating deliberate disinformation via fake news and misleading memes by making sure our technology verifies news sources before amplifying them.